Caps sent to 6th straight loss by Ducks, who snap own skid - NewsBreak

 NEWARK, N.J.
 (AP) — Red-hot Dawson Mercer scored his second goal of the game 2:30 into overtime and New Jersey rallied late to beat Los Angeles.

-Tomas Tatar and Nico Hischier also scored for the Devils.
-Hischier netted the tying goal with 38 seconds left in regulation, and Vitek Vanecek had 19 saves.
+Tomas Tatar and Nico Hischier also scored for the Devils, with Hischier netting the tying goal with 38 seconds left in regulation.
+Vitek Vanecek had 19 saves.

-Anze Kopitar, Viktor Arvidsson and defenseman Sean Durzi scored for the Kings.
+Anze Kopitar, Viktor Arvidsson and defenseman Sean Durzi scored for Los Angeles.
 Pheonix Copley made 27 saves.

-Mercer, who has seven goals in five games, tipped a pass by Dougie Hamilton past Copley for the winner.
+Mercer, who has seven goals in five games, tipped a shot by Dougie Hamilton past Copley for the winner.

 RED WINGS 4, RANGERS 1